Sedgwick County Zoo: Pride of the Plains

 Opened May 29, 2000, A path winds around exhibits of lions, red river hogs, and two exhibits of meerkats.
 Each exhibit has several views from all sides.
 The whole area has a kopje theme with giant boulders.
 At the end is an exhibit for African painted dogs.

 Penguin Cove

-Opened in 2007, Penguin Cove is the zoo's first marine exhibit, and home to a colony of Humboldt penguins.
+Opened in 2007, Penguin Cove is the zoo's first marine exhibit, and home to a colony of Humboldt penguins, Inca terns, and grey gulls.
 The $1.5 million exhibit features a 42000 gal pool with rocky areas and coves on each side.